 Real Homes rating: 4.5 out of 5 stars | read our full review of the Hisense Roku A7200 TV

-Samsung's Frame TV gives you QLED features with a strong steer towards interior design.
-It offers an outstanding viewing experience with a thin bezel that is styled to appear like a picture frame that you would hang on the wall.
+Samsung's Frame TV gives you QLED features that firmly steer towards interior design.
+It offers an outstanding viewing experience with a thin bezel styled to appear like a picture frame that you would hang on the wall.

-Essential to this set is the No Gap Wall Mount, which sits this TV flush to your wall with only enough space for the tiny near-invisible cable to run discreetly down to the One Connect box - which you can then tuck away inside a cupboard.
+Essential to this set is the No Gap Wall Mount, which sits this TV flush to your wall with only enough space for the tiny near-invisible cable to run discreetly down to the One Connect box - which you can tuck away inside a cupboard.
+This also comes in a smaller size, making it to our list of the best 32 inch TVs.

 The Samsung Serif TV may not have caught attention like its sister, The Frame, but it's a great lifestyle TV in its own right.
 With the same 4K QLED screen technology, it sports a design by Bouroullec that incorporates a black metal floor stand (it can also sit on another flat surface if this isn't for you.

 As an alternative to The Frame, The Serif has many of the same features and an even more distinctive design.
-It also scored highly in our review, so it comes recommended.
+It also scored highly in our review, so it is recommended.
+This is also one of our best 40 inch TV options!

 How to choose the best TV for your home